cptlab/cptlab.github.io/depREADME.txt

-Once changes are made to the site you can send them to github via: cd /srv/ git add . git commit -m "Describe update here" git push origin main
+Once changes are made to the site you can send them to github via: cd /srv/ git add . git commit -m "Update readme" git push origin main

 Or if changes are made on Github you must: